 explore incredible sandbars like Kalanggaman Island

-What to do in the Philippines: explore incredible sandbars like Kalanggaman Island
+Things to do in the Philippines: explore incredible sandbars like Kalanggaman Island

-21. Try all Filipino means of transport
+21. Try every kind of transport in the Philippines

 Patience, some pandesal (bread rolls), and a good fleece for the air conditioning will be your best allies.